OpenFreeEnergy/gufe/docs/concepts/serialization.rst

-Understanding the theory: The GUFE key
+Understanding the theory: The gufe key
 --------------------------------------

-One of the important concepts is that every GUFE object has a unique identifier, which we call its ``key``.
+One of the important concepts is that every gufe object has a unique identifier, which we call its ``key``.
 The ``key`` is a string, typically in the format ``{CLASS_NAME}-{HEXADECIMAL_LABEL}``, e.g., ``ProteinComponent-7338abda590510f1dae764e068a65fdc``.
 For most objects, the